Physical Therapist

 Is it possible to graduate as a PT and move to essentially any city you can find a job in?
 Is there a lot of flexibility if you want to travel?

-Asked by Jaz almost 11 years ago
+Asked by Jaz about 11 years ago

 I go to a biritsh curriculum school and I took

-Asked by Andira about 7 years ago
+Asked by Andira over 7 years ago

 What would the total cost of schooling be for a PT?
 And is there a good way of going about paying for the cost?